t-edson/P65Pas/README.md

 delay_ms()	   Generate a time delay in miliseconds, from 0 to 65536.
 Inc()          Increase a variable.
 Dec()          Decrease a varaible.
-SetBank()      Set the current RAM bank.
 Exit()         Exit from a procedure or end the program.
 Ord()          Convert a char to a byte.
 Chr()          Convert a byte to a char.
-Bit()          Convert an expression to a bit expression.
 Byte()         Convert an expression to a byte expression.
 Word()         Convert an expression to a word expression.
-DWord()        Convert an expression to a dword expression.
-SetAsInput()   Set a 8-bits port or a pin as an input.
-SetAsOutput()  Set a 8-bits port or a pin as an output.
 ```

 ### Procedure and Functions